OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 script that converts the source to a exchange format for import.
 Given the converted source files, the taxonomy can be read by the assembly procedure.

-[JAR: Nico asked for description of the exchange format, but I think it's completely uninteresting.
-I think it should be flushed, but maybe information about what's in a taxon record / node should be given somewhere.]

-A taxonomy in the exchange format has the following parts:

- * A taxonomy table, with one row (record) per putative taxon.
-Important columns are:
-     * An identifier that is unique with this taxonomy
-     * The identifier of its parent taxon record
-     * The taxon's primary name-string
-     * The taxon's designated rank (optional)
-     * Optional annotations i.e. 'flags'
- * An optional synonyms table.
-     * The identifier of a taxon
-     * A synonym name-string for that taxon
- * An optional set of identifier merges.
-A merge gives the identifier for a taxon from a previous version of this taxonomy that has been merged with another taxon, usually to repair what was an undetected synonymy in the previous version.

-[NMF: Would be helpful to have 2-5 rows deep example, for 3 tables.
-JAR: it's pretty boring.
-Here are a few rows from the NCBI import:

-Taxonomy -

-    uid     parent  name            rank
-    141976  8335    Plethodon cinereus      species
-    8335    269181  Plethodon       genus
-    269181  8332    Plethodontinae  subfamily

-Synonyms -

-    uid     name                    type
-    141976  Plethodon cinerea       synonym
-    73625   Lycopodium alpina       misspelling
-    73625   Lycopodium alpinum      synonym

-Merges -

-    uid     replacement
-    12      74109
-    30      29
-    36      184914

-end]

 After each source taxonomy is loaded, the following two normalizations are performed: